kannans89/graphql-learning/15.ApolloClient/apollo.md

 ```

-We can see clearly apollo-client library installed.
+We can clearly see that apollo-client library installed.

 ### Step 4 : Modify the App Component

-With apollo client we can directly call server without the need of fetch api.
-Also the queries and mutations not necessarily be a string made with back tick notation.There is a `gql` function which will directly parse the queries without being written in string type. so programmer can directly write queries very much the same way we type in GraphiQL tool.
+With apollo client we can directly call server without the use of `fetch` api.
+Also the queries and mutations should not be embedded in a string made with back tick notation.This is because, the `gql` function directly parses the queries.
+This means, a programmer can directly write queries in the the same way when writing queries in GraphiQL tool.
 `gql` is a tag function which will parse the template string written in back tick notation to graphql query object.
 The apollo client query method returns a promise.

 Following shows how to import ApolloClient